 Since the enactment of the IBL in 2004, the reforms that have taken place have been driven by the Indonesian Supreme Court through its circular letters and the Ministry of Law and Human Rights through its decisions.
-Most of the reforms are related to the practical implementation of the IBL.
+Most of the reforms relate to the practical implementation of the IBL.

-The Supreme Court and Ministry of Law and Human Rights are preparing an online bankruptcy information portal that will improve the transparency of reporting on administration and liquidation processes.
-Due to the covid-19 emergency, this may be delayed.
+The Supreme Court and the Ministry of Law and Human Rights are preparing an online bankruptcy information portal that will improve the transparency of reporting on administration and liquidation processes.
+This plan is still pending.
+It has not been realised or is likely to be in the near future, even though the covid-19 emergency is over.

-In 2018, a report on the analysis and evaluation of legislation concerning bankruptcy25 and an academic paper for the draft IBL amendment26 were produced by working groups established by the National Law Development Agency.
-According to the Indonesian Parliament's website,27 the bill on IBL is included in the national legislative programme for 2020-2024 as a government-initiated bill but, unfortunately, is not on the priority list - even in 2022.28 At the time of writing, the draft bill on IBL was not yet available for public review.
-Given the covid-19 emergency and the fact that a number of World Bank recommendations were not accommodated in the academic paper,29 it is expected that a lengthy discussion will take place on the draft IBL bill in Parliament, and it might not be completed in the near future.
-In late 2021, the Indonesian Entrepreneurs Association urged the government to incorporate an insolvency test as a PKPU requirement in the next revisions of the bankruptcy
+In 2018, a report on the analysis and evaluation of legislation concerning bankruptcy-[27] and an academic paper for the draft IBL amendment[28] were produced by working groups established by the National Law Development Agency.
+According to the Indonesian Parliament's website,[29] the bill on IBL is included in the national legislative programme for 2020-2024 as a government-initiated bill.
+However, it is included in a comprehensive list of 260 draft bills (number 218)[30] and not in the priority list, which consists of 47 draft bills.
+Consequently, it is unlikely to be enacted in 2024 as it is not part of the 2024 priority national legislation programme, despite being proposed since December 2019.

+At the time of writing, the draft bill on IBL for February 2022 version already available for public review.
+Given the covid-19 emergency and the fact that a number of World Bank recommendations were not accommodated in the academic paper,[31] it is expected that a lengthy discussion will take place on the draft IBL bill in Parliament, and it might not be completed in the near future.
+In late 2021, the Indonesian Entrepreneurs Association urged the government to incorporate an insolvency test as a PKPU requirement in the next revisions of the bankruptcy law to tackle the covid-19 situation.[32]
+This suggestion was met with widespread opposition from academia[33] and insolvency practitioners the Indonesian Receivers and Administrators Association[34] and was regarded as almost wholly unworkable in Indonesia.